mistralai/platform-docs-public/docs/contribute.md

 This command generates static content into the `build` directory and can be served using any static contents hosting service.

+### Troubleshoot
+- Make sure URLs starts with `https://` or `http://`, otherwise it will look for the relative paths in the repo.
+- Images can be saved in the [img](https://github.com/mistralai/platform-docs-public/tree/main/static/img) folder.
+Please reference the images with `/img/your_added_image.svg`.

 ## Codebooks